DATA COLLECTION

 What should be done if, during administration of an outcome measure, it is determined that the respondent does not comprehend the items?

-Administration should be discontinued if the respondent cannot complete it.
+Administration should be discontinued if the respondent does not understand items or the task.
 The outcome measure would be considered invalid and the appropriate “Unable to Collect” reason would be entered in PEI OMA.

 Is there a standard definition of the terms “EBP Completed” and “Client’s treatment a success,” in PEI OMA?